Nikon IF SP WP (Prostars) 7x50 Review

 The Zeiss 7x42 FLs are an increasingly rare breed – a modern 7x binocular.
 It’s interesting to summarise their differences from the Prostars here.

-· The Victory FLs have a much wider field of view – an extra ten degree apparent, more than one degree true.
+· The Victory FLs have a much wider field of view – an extra ten degrees apparent, more than one degree true.

 · The Prostars have a much flatter field, even though it’s so much narrower.

-· The Victorys have high-fluoride glas in the lenses and false colour is much better controlled.
+· The Victorys have high-fluoride glass in the lenses and false colour is much better controlled.

 · The Victory FLs have more eye relief and so are more comfortable for specs wearers.